abedinalways/FitForge-server/README.md

 FitForge Server

-The backend of FitForge, a fitness platform, powers the API for trainer applications, user authentication, and fitness-related features.
-Built with Node.js, Express, and MongoDB, it integrates Firebase Authentication and Stripe for payments, ensuring a secure and scalable server.
+ FitForge, a fitness platform, powers the API for trainer applications, user authentication, and fitness-related features.
+Built with Node.js, Express, and MongoDB, it integrates Firebase Authentication and Stripe for payments, ensuring a secure and scalable server

 Features